zach2039/vs-pewter/README.md

 Overview
 --------

-Adds pewter as an alloy, with associated craftables.
+Adds pewter as an alloy and craftable metal tableware.
 The alloy mixture of Pewter is:

 - Tin (80-95%)
 - Lead (5-10%)
 - Copper (1-5%)

-Items added that can be made of pewter are:
+Items added that can be made of pewter (and now gold and silver) are:

 - Crocks
   - Holds 6 servings instead of 4.
 Must be assembled from parts casted separately.